-“ On that soil, now open, they install their cows after planting pastures for fattening a product that will then be exported and will end up in the gondola of a supermarket,” he said.
+“In that soil, now satin, they install their cows after planting pastures for fattening a product that will then be exported and will end up in the gondola of a supermarket,” he said.

-He further specified that “between 1985 and 2013, more than 20% of the Chaco forests (142,000 square kilometers) were converted into grasslands and farmland, reducing their biodiversity, particularly the largest mammals.”
+He further specified that “between 1985 and 2013, more than 20% of the Chaco forests (142,000 square kilometers) were converted into grasslands and farmland, reducing their biodiversity, particularly from the largest mammals.”

 The organization drew attention to the large refrigerators in Argentina that export beef to large supermarkets and wholesalers in Europe and

-“This means ensuring that both their production system and their suppliers do not cause deforestation and respect the rights of indigenous peoples ,” he stressed.
+“This means ensuring that both its production system and its suppliers do not cause deforestation and respect the rights of the original peoples ,” he stressed.

-“ The ambitious plans to increase the stock of cattle in the northern provinces of Argentina (10 million more cows) put 10 million hectares of forests at risk,” he warned.
+“Ambitious plans to increase bovine stock in the northern provinces of Argentina (10 million more cows) put 10 million hectares of forests at risk,” he warned.

 Publication Date: 10/08/2019